aluxnimm/outlookcaldavsynchronizer/README.md

     CalDavSynchronizer.dll.config

-In that xml file you can config timeout parameters and config options in the section `appSettings`
+In that xml file you can config timeout parameters and config options in the section `appSettings` After changing parameters you have to restart Outlook.

 - **loadOperationThresholdForProgressDisplay**: amount of sync operations to show the progress bar (default 50)
 - **calDavConnectTimeout**: timeout for caldav connects (default 90 sec)